Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Introduction

-The Taylor series is a fundamental tool in real analysis, and its noncommutative or operator-theoretic generalization (of which the Dyson series is an example) is useful in quantum mechanics, quantum field theory, and noncommutative geometry.
-The noncommutative Taylor series has never been properly studied in the relatively bounded setting \`{a} la Kato and Rellich, although this setting is arguably the most natural one in which you would want a derivative of an operator function to exist.
-Namely, if $H$ is a self-adjoint (possibly unbounded) operator in a separable Hilbert space $\H$, and $V$ is symmetric and relatively $H$-bounded (Definition \ref{defn:relatively bounded}), then the Kato--Rellich theorem (Lemma \ref{lem:properties relatively bdd}) tells us that
+\footnote{2010 {\it Mathematics Subject Classification}: 47A55, 46A56; 47B93, 47A60, 58B34.} \footnote{{\it Key words and phrases}: Operator derivatives, relatively bounded operator, Taylor series, multiple operator integration, spectral shift functions.} The Taylor series is a fundamental tool in real analysis, and its noncommutative or operator-theoretic generalization is useful in quantum mechanics, quantum field theory, and noncommutative geometry.
+It relies firstly on the existence of derivatives of operator functions, for which the most natural setting is arguably the one of Kato and Rellich.
+Indeed, if $H$ is a self-adjoint (possibly unbounded) operator in a separable Hilbert space $\H$, and $V$ is symmetric and relatively $H$-bounded, then the Kato--Rellich theorem states that

 where $a$ is the $H$-bound of $V$.
 Hence, by Borel functional calculus, we may apply a bounded measurable function $f:\R\to\C$ to obtain a mapping